DonaRashmitha-dev/adaptive_real_time_monitoring_system/README.md

 **Why no fixed thresholds?**
 Random metric data has no meaningful static threshold.
 EWMA adapts to the baseline of whatever signal it's watching — the same algorithm used in TCP congestion control and financial time series.
+## Why I Built This

+This system is Layer 1 of a three-part observability stack built from scratch.

+**Layer 1 — This repo:** Adaptive anomaly detection.
+Detects *when* something breaks.

+**Layer 2 — Fault Injection Platform:** Deliberately crashes processes, starves memory, spikes CPU.
+Measures recovery time.
+Answers: *how bad does it get?*

+**Layer 3 — LOG.INTEL:** AI-powered log intelligence.
+Ingests output from both systems, runs RAG over log history, answers questions about system health in plain English.
+Answers: *why did it break?*

+Each layer was designed to feed the next.
+The stack reflects how production observability actually works — detect, stress-test, then understand.